Generative AI for Risk And Compliance: Key Roles, Responsibilities & Skills

 The presence of AI governance leads, risk managers, compliance officers, cybersecurity specialists, and AI ethics experts is imperative for the establishment of AI systems operating within legal, ethical, and security boundaries.

-Navigating the challenges of generative AI for risk and compliance calls for an extensive set of competencies ranging from regulatory knowledge, data privacy, AI ethics, and technical know-how.
+Navigating the challenges of generative AI for risk and compliance calls for an extensive set of competencies ranging from regulatory knowledge, AI risk management certification, data privacy, AI ethics, and technical know-how.

 FAQs: